Dobby233Liu/HATE-UML/README.md

 ### macOS

-NOTE: macOS and Linux versions are untested; you have been warned.

-1. If you haven't yet, install the .NET 6 Runtime; see the [Install .NET on macOS](https://docs.microsoft.com/en-us/dotnet/core/install/macos) document on Microsoft Docs.
+Install the .NET 6 Runtime if you don't have it; see the [Install .NET on macOS](https://docs.microsoft.com/en-us/dotnet/core/install/macos) document on Microsoft Docs.
-   Make sure to install `libgdiplus`.
+Make sure to install `libgdiplus` too.

-2. Move everything in the ZIP file you downloaded to `<game>.app\Contents\Resources`.
+1. Move everything in the release ZIP file to `<game>.app\Contents\Resources`.
-3. Create a "Data" folder in the Resources folder.
-4. Copy game.ios into the Data folder.
-5. Tada!
+2. Tada!
 Execute `HATE.sh` and start messing with stuff.

 ### Linux

-1. Install the .NET 6 Runtime; see the [Install .NET on Linux](https://docs.microsoft.com/en-us/dotnet/core/install/linux) document on Microsoft Docs.
+Install the .NET 6 Runtime if you don't have it; see the [Install .NET on Linux](https://docs.microsoft.com/en-us/dotnet/core/install/linux) document on Microsoft Docs.
-   Make sure to install `libgdiplus`.
+Make sure to install `libgdiplus` too.

-2. Move everything in the ZIP file you downloaded to the directory with the game files - the place you can find an `assets` folder in, or the place you can find a `data.win` in if you want to corrupt a Windows game (in that case, also install Wine).
+1. Move everything in the release ZIP file to the directory with the game files - the place you can find an `assets` folder in, or the place you can find a `data.win` in if you want to corrupt a Windows game (in that case, also install Wine).
-3. Tada!
+2. Tada!
 Execute `HATE.sh` and start messing with stuff.

 ## Uninstallation

 1. Run HATE with all settings disabled and with Power set to 0.
+This will restore your original data files.
 2. Delete everything that came with the tool.

 ## FAQ